 Alabama Arrest Warrants

 An arrest warrant is an official document that is signed and issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
-An Alabama arrest warrant is issued by a judge after the judge has determined that there is probable cause to arrest a person in connection with an offense, as stated in the law Title 15.
-Criminal Procedure / Chapter 10 - Arrests
+An Alabama arrest warrant is issued by a judge after the judge has determined that there is probable cause to arrest a person in connection with an offense, as stated in the law.

-A misdemeanor is a non-indictable offense and is generally less severe than felonies; however, like felonies, a misdemeanor charge is categorized by a number-based system designed to describe the severity of the alleged crime.
-Each misdemeanor category A, B, and C in Alabama has a maximum sentence associated with it, as it is stated by law Misdemeanor Guide
+A misdemeanor is a non-indictable offense that is generally less severe than felonies.
+However, like felonies, a misdemeanor charge is categorized by a number-based system designed to describe the severity of the alleged crime.

-.
-Whenever a person is convicted of a misdemeanor, that person faces a maximum sentence of either hard labor or imprisonment in a county jail, from class A with the sentence of no more than a year to class B – no more than six months to class C – no more than three months.
+Each misdemeanor category in Alabama has a maximum sentence associated with it (as stated by law).
+Whenever a person is convicted of a misdemeanor, that person faces a maximum sentence of either hard labor or imprisonment in county jail; from class A, with the sentence of no more than a year, to class B – no more than six months, to class C – no more than three months.
 The fees are no larger than $ 6,000.